FelixBuchele/mesh-voronoi/README.md

 ## What the code does
 `mesh_voronoi`:
 - places N seed points inside the input mesh
-- then defines Voronoi cells using plane inequalities derived from squared Euclidean distances between seed points
+- defines Voronoi cells using plane inequalities derived from squared Euclidean distances between seed points
 - bounds infinite Voronoi regions using a large axis-aligned bounding box
 - clips each Voronoi cell against the input mesh geometry
 - exports each resulting Voronoi cell as a separate STL file